RavenProject/Ravencoin/roadmap/README.md

 ### Phase 3 - Rewards (Complete)

-Rewards allow payment in RVN to asset holders.
+Rewards allow payment in YAI to asset holders.

 [More on rewards...](./rewards/README.md)

 ### Phase 4 - Unique Assets (Complete)

-Once created, assets can be made unique for a cost of 5 RVN.
+Once created, assets can be made unique for a cost of 5 YAI.
 Only non-divisible assets can be made unique.
 This moves an asset to a UTXO and associates a unique identifier with the txid.
 From this point the asset can be moved from one address to another and can be traced back to its origin.
 Only the issuer of the original asset can make an asset unique.
 The costs to make unique assets will be sent to a burn address.

 Some examples of unique assets:
 *  Imagine that an art dealer issues the asset named ART.
 The dealer can then make unique ART assets by attaching a name or a serialized number to each piece of art.
 These unique tokens can be transferred to the new owner along with the artwork as a proof of authenticity.
 The tokens ART#MonaLisa and ART#VenusDeMilo are not fungible and represent distinct pieces of art.
 *  A software developer can issue the asset with the name of their software ABCGAME, and then assign each ABCGAME token a unique id or license key.
 The game tokens could be transferred as the license transfers.
 Each token ABCGAME#398222 and ABCGAME#398223 are unique tokens.
 *  In game assets.
 A game ZYX_GAME could create unique limited edition in-game assets that are owned and used by the game player.
 Example: ZYX_GAME#Sword005 and ZYX_GAME#Purse
-*  RVN based unique assets can be tied to real world assets.
+*  YAI based unique assets can be tied to real world assets.
 Create an asset named GOLDVAULT.
 Each gold coin or gold bar in a vault can be serialized and audited.
 Associated unique assets GOLDVAULT#444322 and GOLDVAULT#555994 can be created to represent the specific assets in the physical gold vault.
 The public nature of the chain allows for full transparency.

 ### Phase 5 - Messaging (Complete - in consensus)